nasa/cumulus-dashboard/README.md

 ### Writing actions

 We might want to write an action to query a single granule by id.
-To do this, we create a function with the format:
+To do this, we create a function in `scripts/actions/index.js`.

 ```(javascript)
 export const getGranule = function (granuleId) {